$p$-torsion \'etale sheaves on the Jacobian of a curve: Introduction

 Fix a prime $p$.
 Let $X$ be a smooth, proper, geometrically connected curve over $\mathbb F_q$, where $q$ is a power of $p$.
 The Artin reciprocity map of (unramified, global) geometric class field theory is a homomorphism of pro-finite groups:

 where $\op{Pic}$ denotes the Picard scheme of $X$, and $\pi_1(X)_{\op{ab}}$ is the abelianization of the \'etale fundamental group.
-P.~Deligne constructed the homomorphism \eqref{eq-cft-map} by a geometric argument that relates $\ell$-adic characters of both sides, where $\ell$ is a prime different from $p$.\footnote{See \cite{To11} for an exposition of this approach.} Its key step lies in establishing an association:
+P.~Deligne constructed the homomorphism \eqref{eq-cft-map} by a geometric argument that relates $\ell$-adic characters of both sides, where $\ell$ is a prime different from $p$.
+Its key step lies in establishing an association:

 The character $\overline{\mathbb Q}_l$-sheaf attached to a rank--$1$ \'etale local system satisfies a certain Hecke property, which ensures that its trace of Frobenius defines the correct character of $\op{Pic}(\mathbb F_q)$.
+(See \cite{To11} for an exposition of this approach.).

-The present paper addresses an analogous question with $p$-torsion coefficients.
-More precisely, we will build---in a restricted context---the $p$-torsion version of the association \eqref{eq-cft-assoc}.
-We use a simple method that is independent of Deligne's argument, with the added benefit that it yields some information about deformations of $p$-torsion characters of $\pi_1(X)$.
+In the case of $p$-torsion coefficients, this paper presents an alternative approach to constructing an analogue of the association \eqref{eq-cft-assoc}.
+It has the additional benefit of yielding some information about deformations of $p$-torsion characters of $\pi_1(X)$.
+This approach is categorical in nature and is based on the Fourier--Mukai--Laumon transform.